LZHMS/3DTalkingHeadCodeBase/README.md

 </div>

 ## 🎯 Overview
+This repository provides a foundational framework for any AI model training project.
+It serves as a base for **accumulating and reusing essential model code, enabling rapid development of custom modules and avoiding reinventing the wheel**.

+---

-This repository provides a comprehensive and modular codebase for 3D talking head generation research.
-It implements a decoupled, trainer-based training paradigm that fully manages the entire pipeline from data loading to model evaluation, with a complete configuration management system.
+The framework adopts a decoupled trainer architecture that automatically manages the entire pipeline—from data loading to model evaluation—with a robust configuration management system.

+---

+By embracing structured programming, **complex code is divided into independent modules, greatly improving code standardization, maintainability, and readability**.

+---

 **Key Features:**
 - 🔧 **Modular Architecture**: Decoupled components for easy extension and customization